Grant from DA’s Office funds creation of Opioid Early Prevention App

 📸 Courtesy photos.

 LEICESTER — Becker College recently received a boost in its efforts to design games that can help battle addiction.
 The College’s School of Design and Technology has been presented with a grant from the Worcester County District Attorney’s Office to fund the creation of a youth-focused drug prevention game.
+To lean more about how is that you carry and effective drug prevention program, view here.

 “We’re excited to see this app the Becker College students are putting together,” said Worcester County District Attorney Joseph D. Early Jr., “One of the most successful strategies is prevention.
 It is so important that we reach children early to prevent opioid addiction, and this app is a creative, new and innovative way to do that.”
+This Suboxone doctor in Nashville TN can help you recovering from your drug addiction.

 “We’re thrilled to receive the grant,” said Alan Ritacco, dean of the School of Design and Technology, “and very grateful to District Attorney Joe Early for the support.”